Roseselsa Ceramics MK2

 The Ceramics MK2 retails for $32.99 and is available in White, Black, and Lilac.
 The unit reviewed here is the Black variant.

-I have been living with the Ceramics MK2 for over a month, including taking them on a recent trip to the United States alongside the RoseSelsa Cambrian ANC headphone.
+I have been living with the Ceramics MK2 for over a month, including taking them on a recent trip to the United States alongside the Roseselsa Cambrian ANC headphone.
 The Ceramics MK2 is the kind of product that makes you wonder what exactly is justifying the price premium on anything above it at the budget end of the TWS market.

 But before I get into the sound, let’s look at the unboxing: